nestybox/sysbox-ee/README.md

     <img alt="sysbox" src="./docs/figures/sysbox-features.gif" width="1000" />
 </p>

-(\*) For pricing purposes, a "host" is a computer (bare-metal or virtual-machine) with 16 CPU cores (32 hyper threads).
+(\*) For pricing purposes, a "host" is a computer (bare-metal or virtual-machine) with up to 16 CPU cores (32 hyper threads).
 Per-core pricing is also available for smaller hosts / VMs.

 You can download Sysbox-EE for free and use it during the free trial